sayandev/deep-reinforcement-learning/p1_navigation/Report.md

 ### DQN parameters and results

+The Neural Networks use the Adam optimizer and the following parameters values:

 - BUFFER_SIZE = int(1e5)  # replay buffer size
 - BATCH_SIZE = 64         # minibatch size
 - GAMMA = 0.99            # discount factor